Otis Birdsong: Professional career

-Birdsong's deepest postseason run with the Nets would come in 1984.
+On December 3, 1983, Birdsong scored a season-high 38 points during a 128–122 loss to the Portland Trail Blazers.
+Birdsong's deepest postseason run with the Nets would come in that season's playoffs.
 The Nets upset the defending champion Philadelphia 76ers, led by Moses Malone and Julius Erving, in the first round.
 Now accepting a more team-oriented role than in Kansas City, Birdsong was 4th in team points per game in the series at 14.4, while teammates Buck Williams and Michael Ray Richardson took primary scoring duties.
 The following series, however, the Nets would fall to Sidney Moncrief and the Milwaukee Bucks.

 In total, he scored over 12,000 career points, averaging 18 points per game, in 12 seasons with the Kings, New Jersey Nets and Boston Celtics.
 Birdsong played in four NBA All-Star Games.
 He was a member of the All-NBA Second Team in 1981.

 Birdsong played for the Tulsa Fast Breakers of the Continental Basketball Association (CBA) from 1988 to 1990.
 He won a CBA championship with the Fast Breakers in 1989.

 Birdsong returned to Houston following his career and served as a member of the Cougars' radio broadcast team for several seasons before moving to Dallas.

 In 2000, Birdsong was inducted in the University of Houston's Hall of Honor as well as the Polk County, Florida Hall of Fame.
 In 2006, he was inducted into the Florida High School Hall of fame.

 On October 20, 2014, in Fort Worth, Texas, Birdsong was inducted into the Southwest Conference Hall of Fame (presented by the Texas Sports Hall of Fame).